JuBestard/ocr-epita-s3/README.md

 ## Requirements

-Use the SDL2 library [SDL](https://www.libsdl.org/) to compile this OCR.
+Use the SDL library [SDL](https://www.libsdl.org/) to compile this OCR.